Not all on-chain metrics matter equally for trading. Focus on these high-signal metrics.

 Individual large wallets can move markets.
 Tracking their behavior provides trading signals.

-- Historical performance wallets: Platforms like Nansen label wallets by historical profitability.
+- Historical performance wallets: Platforms like on-chain analytics platforms label wallets by historical profitability.
 Wallets that consistently bought before rallies and sold before crashes are worth tracking.

 Size-based identification: